AdobeDocs/experience-platform.en/help/rtcdp/partner-data/prospecting.md

 You can set up recurrent file imports to ingest data from the partner through a source connector and bring the list of prospect profiles into Real-Time CDP.

-Some recommended source connectors for this purpose might be:
+Some recommended source connectors for this purpose are listed below but note that any file-based ingestion method into Real-Time CDP works for your purpose.

 * [Amazon S3](/help/sources/connectors/cloud-storage/s3.md)
 * [SFTP](/help/sources/connectors/cloud-storage/sftp.md)